karthickr7/E-commerce-Customer-Segmentation/README.md

 # Dataset Information:
   The data was collected from a well known e-commerce website over a period of time based on the customer’s search profile.
+# Scope:
+  ● Analyzing the existing customer data and getting valuable insights about the purchase pattern
+  ● Data pre-processing including missing value treatment ● Segmenting customer based on the optimum number of clusters (‘k’) with the help of silhouette score